 In 1969 a number of scientific unions called for an international and interdisciplinary study group to find a new scheme.
 Disregarding that call, the CCIR study group met in late 1969 and proposed the leap second scheme to the CCIR.
 At the plenary meeting in early 1970 the CCIR unilaterally decided to institute leap seconds -- beginning in 1972 -- with less than two years of advance notice.
 Furthermore, the CCIR failed to send a letter to the IAU notifying them of the impending change.
 Without official notification the IAU General Assembly in August 1970 had no basis for objecting to the impending change.
 Astronomers responded to the CCIR with a resolution stating that UTC with leap seconds represented the "optimum solution" in the face of "conflicting requirements" of users of time, but they could not take final action until the General Assembly held in 1973, which was after leap seconds had begun.

 UTC was a hybrid both before and after 1972.
 The implementation of UTC as SI seconds with leaps continued to obscure the distinction between mean solar time and atomic time.
 In the intervening decades many systems have evolved which are capable of noticing that distinction.

 In a word, yes.

-As of 2004-09 the index of contributions to WP7A on the ITU website contains a new document from the United States whose title says it is a proposed revision of ITU-R TF.460-6 (the defining document for UTC).
+By 2004-09 the index of contributions to WP7A on the ITU website contained a new document from the United States whose title says it is a proposed revision of ITU-R TF.460-6 (the defining document for UTC).
 Although it is not possible to see the content of that document, it seems likely that it is a revision of this archival document on the FCC website from the United States Working Party 7A that holds the federal charter to interact with the ITU-R.